 My very casual looks always include a watch, a ring, and a small pair of simple earrings.
 Sunglasses and lipstick are a necessity.
 In these photos, I am wearing a new lip color called Poppy – Shimmering Pink Red from Beautycounter here.
 I layered it over a red Lancome lip pencil.

 If I have a doctor’s appointment, or I’m having lunch with friends, I will add a cashmere sweater, a pair of nude loafers and carry a top handle bag.
 This sweater is at least three years old from J.Jill.
 Similar here.
 My gray bag is several years old by Calvin Klein.
 Similar here.
 My nude loafers are from last year.
 Here is a similar pair.

 Again, my jewelry is minimal, but it makes a statement and finishes the look with intention.
 The necklace is from Stein Mart.
 The large face watch is old from Michael Kors.
 I added a simple silver bangle.

 If we have a fun date night, I can add a leather trim black blazer, slightly tuck in the tunic and wear heels to create a more polished going out look.
-(Jeans are not always appropriate in resturants.
+(Jeans are not always appropriate in restaurants.
 Check for a dress code when you make your reservations.)
 The Helmut Lang jacket is a few years old.
 Similar here.

 Oversized blazers and block-heeled loafers are classics.
 The blazer is by Everlane from last year.
 Similar here.
 My Franco Sarto shoes are here.
 The bag is several years old.
 Similar here.
 The belt is also old.
 Similar here.
 The Ralph Lauren scarf is several years old.
-I have many scarves and many more on the way here at my shop.

 I hope that showing you how I mix and match the same classic pieces worn over and over again, inspires you to shop your closet and wear your basics in fresh ways.
 Have a beautiful day!